Garlic Growers' Exchange

 note to put towards your new purchases at the Growers' Exchange

-to win one of several great prizes!
+one of several great prizes!

 - At the event, bring your token/credit note and use it towards